cipher-rc5/reading_app/docs/entry.md

 ---

-## 💫 Vision Statement
+##  Vision Statement

 *ReadApp envisions a world where quality education is not limited by geography, economic status, or physical capability.
 By harnessing the power of gpt-oss-20b and open-source principles, we're building technology that serves humanity's greatest need: the democratization of knowledge and learning.*

-**Together, we can make education accessible to all.**
+**Together, we can make education accessible to all**

 ---

-*Built with ❤️ using Rust and powered by gpt-oss-20b • Licensed under MIT for maximum educational freedom*
+*Built with using Rust and powered by gpt-oss-20b • Licensed under MIT for maximum educational freedom*